-You can begin by searching the internet for an eye surgeon who has an established track record and proficiency in your procedure of choice.
+You can begin by searching on the internet for an eye surgeon who has an established track record and proficiency in your procedure of choice.
 Cross check your findings with friends or relatives who have undergone the procedure as well as blog posts by those who have had the procedure done.
 The surgeon’s years of experience and track record of the clinic he practices in are further important points to consider.

 astigmatism and presbyopia (middle-aged onset far sightedness).